-As at 31 December 2023, we have 5 directors on the Board; 4 male Directors and 1 female Director and they are individuals who have diverse qualifications and work experience.
-For more details on the qualification and work experience of each Director, please refer to Board of Directors on pages 8 and 9 of our Annual Report 2023.
+As at 31 December 2024, we have 5 directors on the Board; 5 male Directors and they are individuals who have diverse qualifications and work experience.
+For more details on the qualifications and work experience of each Director, please refer to Board of Directors on pages 8 and 9 of our Annual Report 2024.

-In FY2023, there were a total of 16 new male hires and 8 male job leavers across all business units, as shown in the chart below.
-Our turnover rate for the year averages at 2% due to the expiry of work permits for foreign workers.
+In FY2024, there were a total of 32 new male hires and 17 male job leavers across all business units, as shown in the chart below.
+Our turnover rate for the year averages at 15% due to the expiry of work permits for foreign workers.
 To address this issue, employees are encouraged to provide feedback to their reporting manager.
 There are also cohesive activities (such as team lunches, special occasion celebrations) in place for team bonding.